-From phishing emails to fake invoices and supplier impersonation, fraudsters are becoming more sophisticated and harder to detect.
+From phishing emails to fake invoices and supplier impersonation, fraudsters are becoming more sophisticated and more complex to detect.

 Understanding the Most Common Business Scams: